ropensci/roweb3/content/blog/2026-05-19-analisis-demografico-con-arcenso/index.en.md

 ## Population Structure

-Now that we have a data structure that combines both censuses and organizes population totals by census year, sex, and age group, we can consistently compare the composition of the population across different points in time.
+Now that we have a dataset combining both censuses, with population totals organised by census year, sex, and age group, we can consistently compare the population composition across the two census years.

 ```r
 head(poblacion)